Our history

 If you’ve loved Jay Ungar and Molly Mason in concert, know this: It’s even better when Swingology takes the stage.

-The group, including some of Jay and Molly’s all-time favorite musicians, morphs from string band to swing band, Cajun band to Celtic band, country band to Civil War-era dance orchestra!
-Expect to hear tunes from Fats Waller, Stephen Foster, Hank Williams and Leadbelly-plus Jay and Molly’s classic originals like Ashokan Farewell and The Lovers’ Waltz.
-Long known for performing a wide range of musical styles, Jay and Molly and their friends explore each idiom with remarkable fidelity.
+The group, including some of Jay & Molly’s all-time favorite musicians, morphs from string band to swing band, Cajun band to Celtic band, country band to Civil War-era dance orchestra!
+Expect to hear tunes from Fats Waller, Stephen Foster, Hank Williams and Leadbelly-plus Jay & Molly’s classic originals like Ashokan Farewell and The Lovers’ Waltz.
+Long known for performing a wide range of musical styles, Jay & Molly and their friends explore each idiom with remarkable fidelity.

-Swingology grew out of the strong musical ties Jay and Molly have enjoyed while running their annual Ashokan Fiddle & Dance Camps near Woodstock, New York.
-The group’s personnel may vary from show to show, but frequently includes Peter Davis (a multi-instrumentalist who electrifies audiences on clarinet, sax, piano, banjo, mandolin, guitar, whistle and vocals), and Peter Ecklund (a remarkable trumpet and cornet player who’s also known for his work with the David Bromberg Band, Vince Giordano’s Nighthawks, Leon Redbone, and the Greg Allman Band).
-Ace bassist Harry Aceto and standout drummer Sam Zucchini, who share the rare ability to play the perfect groove for each tune and genre, round out the ensemble
+Swingology grew out of the strong musical ties Jay & Molly have enjoyed while running their annual Ashokan Music & Dance Camps near Woodstock, New York.
+The group’s personnel may vary from show to show, but frequently includes Peter Davis (clarinet, sax, piano, banjo, mandolin, guitar, whistle and vocals), and Dave Davies (trombone and vocals), plus bassist Harry Aceto and drummer Jerry Marotta who never fail to provide the infectiously perfect groove for every tune and genre.

 Ashokan Farewell

-Ashokan Farewell was named for Ashokan, a camp in the Catskill Mountains not far from Woodstock, New York.
-It’s the place where Molly Mason and I have run the Ashokan Fiddle & Dance Camps for adults and families since 1980.
+Ashokan Farewell was named for the Ashokan Center, an historic nature and cultural in the Catskill Mountains not far from Woodstock, New York.
+It’s the place where Jay & Molly have run the Ashokan Music & Dance Camps for adults and families since 1980.

-Ashokan is the name of a town, most of which is now under a very beautiful and magical body of water called the Ashokan Reservoir.
-I’ve heard it pronounced a-shó-kun, a-shó-kan, or sometimes ásh-o-kán.
-The reservoir provides drinking water for New York City one hundred miles to the south.
+Ashokan is the name of a town, most of which is now under a very beautiful and magical body of water called the Ashokan Reservoir, which provides drinking water for New York City one hundred miles to the south.
+Locally, it’s pronounced a-shó-kun, a-shó-kan, or sometimes ásh-o-kán.

 The late Alf Evers, our local historian, once told me that the name Ashokan first appeared as a place name in 17th century Dutch records.
-He thought it was probably a corruption of a local Lenape Indian word meaning, “a good place to fish.”
-That it is!
+He thought it was likely a corruption of a local Lenape Indian word meaning, “a good place to fish,” but we’re still not sure.

 Ashokan Farewell was written in the style of a Scottish lament.
 I sometimes introduce it as, “a Scottish lament written by a Jewish guy from the Bronx.”
 I lived in the Bronx until the age of sixteen.